 Nothing but hard work, sheer resilience, a unique idea and a yearning to give back to the world makes Pinterest a $21 billion company (Mkt.
 Cap).

 How does it feel to make it at the top in a man’s world?
-Ask Rebecca Fitzgerald, the founder of StrawberrySocial- online social brand and reputation management company.
+Ask Rebecca Fitzgerald, the founder of StrawberrySocial- an online social brand and reputation management company.
 The Strawberry Social offers an array of services and has a unique team of freelancers worldwide.

 Along with managing finances, staffing proved to be a bit of a task.
-But all through, she is at the top of the company’s management, ropes in right clients, and supervises projects and strategies.
+But all through, she is at the top of the company’s management, ropes in the right clients, and supervises projects and strategies.